 Global Exchange provides an opportunity for domestic University of Scranton students and International and Exchange students to live together and make connections across many cultures.
 During the 2015-2016 year, 28 domestic and international students lived together in the Mulberry Apartments, with at least one international student in each apartment.
-For the 2016-2017 year, 54 domestic and international students live in Pilarz.
-Throughout the semester, each apartment has hosted an event in their apartment to share food, traditions, and customs from various cultures.
-In addition, Global Exchange participants have been invited to many special events, some of which have been reserved just for them, including a breakfast with an international scholar on current affairs of the Arab and Muslim world and their impact on Israel and the region.
+For the 2016-2017 and 2017-2018 years, up to 56 domestic and international students lived in Pilarz.
+Throughout the semester, each apartment has been asked to host an event in their apartment to share food, traditions, and customs from various cultures.
+In addition, Global Exchange participants have been invited to many special events, some of which have been reserved just for them, including a breakfast with an international scholar on current affairs of the Arab and Muslim world and their impact on Israel and the region, and an evening retreat at the Chapman Lake Retreat Center.
 Those who live in the community agree to leave one spot in their apartment vacant for an international/exchange student, but select all other members of their apartment.

 If you want to live in this community, you will be expected to: